lachlan-ibm/ibmvia_autoconf/docs/webseal.rst

 The module is capable of intercepting authentication requests from an application server, and then supplying the required identity information (retrieved from either the WebSEAl user registry or a HTTP service) to the application server to complete the authentication challenge.
 More detailed information about FSSO concepts can be found `here <https://www.ibm.com/docs/en/sva/latest?topic=solutions-forms-single-sign-concepts>`_.
-The name of the FSSO configuration file will be used as the name of the resulting FSSO configuration in Verify Access.
+The name of the FSSO configuration file will be used as the name of the resulting FSSO configuration in Verify Identity Access.

-.. autoclass:: src.verify_access_autoconf.webseal.WEB_Configurator.Form_Single_Sign_On
+.. autoclass:: src.ibmvia_autoconf.webseal.WEB_Configurator.Form_Single_Sign_On
    :members: